massimo-cassandro/js-file-uploader/README.md

 Similarly, all the string messages can be customized using the desired language.
 Look at the [\_set\_options.js](js/_set_options.js) file for a complete list of all available parameters.

+The [docs](/docs/) folder contains many examples of FileUploader using.

 ## Browser compatibility
 FileUploader needs a modern browser and is not compatible with Internet Explorer.